President - Mary Hillberg

 A- Maps of both Sunset Lakes and Island Estates are found in the download section of this site.
 Note these are not to scale and cannot be used for legal purposes.

-Q - Now that we have changed Property Management Companies, who should we contact if we need to clarify or address a situation about the HOA?
+Q - Who should we contact if we need to clarify or address a situation about the HOA?

-A - Either the Management company or the board.
+A - Either the Property Management company or the board.
 Sentry Management Company is our Property Management Company.
-The SLHOA Property Manager of Sentry Management, Inc., is Sue Stewart LCAM who may be reached via email - firstname.lastname@example.org.
+The SLHOA Property Manager of Sentry Management, Inc., is Sue Stewart LCAM who may be reached via email - email@example.com.
 Please be patient.
 Our community is large and the property management firm is new to us.
-Responses may take longer than the 48 hour goal Sentry has.
-The contact email for the board it is at email@example.com.
+Responses may take longer than the 48 hour goal.
+The contact email for the board it is at firstname.lastname@example.org.

 Q- What is the difference between the Property Manager and the Board of Directors?